trailofbits/dylint/README.md

     "rust-analyzer.rustcSource": "discover",
 ```

-And add this to your `Cargo.toml`:
+And add the following to the library's `Cargo.toml` file:

 ```toml
 [package.metadata.rust-analyzer]